SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps/MapsTutorial.md

 # Using the maps component in a low-code app

 In this tutorial, you will learn how to add and configure a maps component in a low-code app, by means of an example where the maps component is used to visualize cell towers, their connections, and their coverage.

-Following this tutorial will take approximately 30 minutes.
+Expected duration: 30 minutes.

 The content and screenshots for this tutorial have been created in DataMiner version 10.4.1.